UnpredictablePrashant/Deploy.Ai/README.md

 We are using two ec2 instances in two different availability zones.
 They are load balanced.
 Github actions is used to update the local repository.
 Nginx is set up with a domain name.
 We are also using cloudflare for this purpose.
 For SSL we are using certbot.

+## Repository Structure:

+Files:

+* /json_read.py - main file that reads the contents of the json file and matches with existing deployment json's.
+Then runs the corresponding infrastructure scripts and other scripts necessary for deployment.

+* /json_read_starter.py -

+* /website/index.html - landing page for the website